 Toolbox provides a comprehensive library of computational routines covering the following areas:

-- Elementary mathematical functions and constants
+- Elementary and special mathematical functions

-- Matrix analysis functions and solvers for linear system of equations
+- Matrix analysis functions and factorizations

-- Eigenvalues and eigenvectors (including generalized problem)
+- Eigenvalues and eigenvectors including generalized problem.

 - Singular value decomposition